php-fig/fig-standards/bylaws/003-membership.md

 * Tracking member project activity, and marking projects as inactive
 * Ensuring bylaws are being followed
-* Clarifying any interpretation of bylaw text (If there is lack of consensus between FIG secretaries then it must be put to a full vote according to the standard [Voting Protocol bylaw][voting]).
+* Clarifying any interpretation of bylaw text (If there is lack of consensus between FIG Secretaries then it must be put to a full vote according to the standard [Voting Protocol bylaw][voting]).
 * Ensure that relevant marketing mediums (e.g. Twitter and Facebook) are kept professional, up to date and impartial.